 The land and sea temperatures in the Galapagos are warming.
 Despite this being the wet season, the months from January to May are also the sunniest, with the rain usually only manifesting itself in short periods of drizzle.
 Land birds begin unusual courtship rituals that are fascinating to watch, sea turtles are nesting and marine iguanas become brightly colored.

 Visiting the Galapagos Islands in March - May

 As the rains begin to cease, flowers begin to blossom on the islands, making for some colorful landscapes.
 Sea turtles and land iguanas are hatching, and playful young sea lions are easy to spot on the beaches.

 June marks the beginning of the seasonal change in the Galapagos, with the Humboldt Current bringing cooler conditions.
 In reality, heavy rain is rare - the main difference as the season progresses will be cloudier skies, more wind and cooler waters with more waves.
 The wildlife remains prolific, with sea birds becoming particularly active and penguins enjoying the cool waters and plentiful fish.

 A great month to witness the fascinating mating ritual of the blue-footed booby.
 The sea bird activity does not end here however; the bright red pouches of frigatebird can be seen on North Seymour, flightless cormorants perform mating and nesting rituals on Fernandina and waved albatross are already arriving on Española.

 Visiting the Galapagos Islands in August

-The winds are beginning to reach their strongest and the waters are almost at their coolest, but European and North American school vacations still bring plenty of visitors to the islands.
+The winds are beginning to reach their strongest, but European and North American school vacations still bring plenty of visitors to the islands.
 Giant tortoises begin returning to the highlands after their migration to the lowlands in June, and sea lion pupping season has begun in earnest, so look out for their playful offspring.